openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/Convert_Model_From_Caffe.md

       }
     }

-* Launching model conversion for a multi-input model with two inputs and providing a new shape for each input in the order they are passed to the Model Conversion API.
+* Launching model conversion for a multi-input model with two inputs and providing a new shape for each input in the order they are passed to the model conversion API.
 In particular, for data, set the shape to ``1,3,227,227``.
 For rois, set the shape to ``1,6,1,1``:

   .. code-block:: cpp